pusher/pusher-http-dotnet/README.md

 ### Authenticating Private channels

-To authorise your users to access private channels on Pusher, you can use the `Authenticate` function:
+To authorise your users to access private channels on Channels, you can use the `Authenticate` function:

 ```cs
 var auth = pusher.Authenticate( channelName, socketId );
 var json = auth.ToJson();
 ```

-The `json` can then be returned to the client which will then use it for validation of the subscription with Pusher.
+The `json` can then be returned to the client which will then use it for validation of the subscription with Channels.

-For more information see: <http://pusher.com/docs/authenticating_users>
+For more information see: <https://pusher.com/docs/channels/server_api/authenticating-users>

 ### Authenticating Presence channels